mgreenly/dockerimages/debian-stack/README.md

 ## Introduction

-This is a [Docker](https://www.docker.com/) image for a [Stack](http://docs.haskellstack.org/en/stable/README.html) based [Haskell](https://www.haskell.org/) development environment on [Debian Linux](https://www.debian.org/).
+This is a [Docker](https://www.docker.com/) image for [Stack](http://docs.haskellstack.org/en/stable/README.html) based [Haskell](https://www.haskell.org/) development on [Debian Linux](https://www.debian.org/).

-It allows you to build relatively small Docker images for Stack based Haskell applications.
+It allows you to build relatively small Docker images for Haskell applications.

-Approximately 126MB for a typical hello world application.
+Approximately 126MB for a typical hello world application vs over 1.5GB for Stack's fpco/stack-run image.

 ## How To Use This